petermchale/pong_RL/README.md

 The algorithm uses a neural network to model the function that maps observations into actions.
 The algorithm is coded in Python.

 A full description is contained in `analysis.ipynb`.
-This notebook contains a video that doesn't render in GitHub but does in nbviewer: see [here](http://nbviewer.jupyter.org/github/petermchale/pong_RL/blob/master/analysis.ipynb).
+This notebook contains videos that don't render in GitHub but do in nbviewer: see [here](http://nbviewer.jupyter.org/github/petermchale/pong_RL/blob/master/analysis.ipynb).